r-link/vessel_length_simulations/README.md

-Simulation of vessel length distributions: Supplementary material 3 for Link et al., 2018
+Simulation of vessel length distributions: Code from Link et al., 2018
 ================

 Description
 -----------

-This repository contains part 3 of the supplementary material of Link et al., 2018, *Maximum likelihood estimation of xylem vessel length distributions*.
+This repository contains the code for the simulations from Link et al., 2018, *Maximum likelihood estimation of xylem vessel length distributions*.

 The scripts contained in this repository were used to generate and analyze the Monte Carlo samples of vessel length distributions discussed in said paper, and we refer to the full text for full documentation.